 The market consists of finitely many \textbf{assets} indexed by $j=1,\dots,N$, whose \textbf{nominal prices} are given by the vector valued semimartingale $S:[0,+\infty[\times\Omega\rightarrow\mathbb{R}^N$ denoted by $(S_t)_{t\in[0,+\infty[}$ adapted to the filtration $\mathcal{A}$.
 The stochastic process $(S^ j_t)_{t\in[0,+\infty[}$ describes the price at time $t$ of the $j$th asset in terms of unit of cash \textit{at time $t=0$}.
-More precisely, we assume the existence of a $0$th asset, the \textbf{cash}, a strictly positive semimartingale, which evolves according to $S_t^0=\exp(\int_0^tdu\,r^0_u)$, where the predictable semimartingale $(r^0_t)_{t\in[0,+\infty[}$ represents the continuous interest rate provided by the cash account: one always knows in advance what the interest rate on the own bank account is, but this can change from time to time.
+More precisely, we assume the existence of a $0$th asset, the \textbf{cash}, a strictly positive semimartingale, which evolves according to $S_t^0=\exp(\int_0^tdu\,r^0_u)$, where the integrable semimartingale $(r^0_t)_{t\in[0,+\infty[}$ represents the continuous interest rate provided by the cash account: one always knows in advance what the interest rate on the own bank account is, but this can change from time to time.
 The cash account is therefore considered the locally risk less asset in contrast to the other assets, the risky ones.
 In the following we will mainly utilize \textbf{discounted prices}, defined as $\hat{S}_t^j:=S_t^j/S^{0}_t$, representing the asset prices in terms of \textit{current} unit of cash.
 We remark that there is no need to assume that asset prices are positive.
 But, there must be at least one strictly positive asset, in our case the cash.
 If we want to renormalize the prices by choosing another asset instead of the cash as reference, i.e. by making it to our \textbf{num\'{e}raire}, then this asset must have a strictly positive price process.